cotteux/mqttos/README.md

 ## Available for the Private Version

+  All commands from the public version are available here.

   **email** : Send email from Meshtastic to internet

   **ssh**  :  connection via meshtastic to a ssh server (web or local)